 Event Planning and Use of Campus

-Any student, faculty or staff requesting to hold an event or requires the use of any room on campus needs to be processed through Ad Astra.
-Ad Astra tracks the use of all space on campus, as well as technical equipment, tables and chairs, IT services, classrooms, vehicles, event decorations, etc. Any and all events need to be entered into the system and approved by the Events Manager before they can be held.
+Any student, faculty or staff requesting to hold an event or requiring the use of any room on campus is required to enter their request in Ad Astra.
+Ad Astra tracks the use of all space on campus, as well as technical equipment, tables and chairs, IT services, classrooms, vehicles, event decorations, etc. Any and all events need to be entered into the system by the person requesting the reservation or by the designated Astra user in their department before events can be held or requests honored.

-On class days, Student Development generates an email to all faculty, staff and undergraduate students listing announcements and activities for the day.
-These daily emails are the official announcement publication of the College and include important information for the College community.
+Twice a week (Mondays and Thursdays), Marketing generates an email to all faculty, staff and undergraduate students with announcements and upcoming activities.
+These emails are the official announcement publication of the College and include important information for the College community.
 Students, faculty and staff are responsible for knowing its contents.

-To have an activity or notice listed in the daily email, information must be sent to the Administrative Assistant for Student Development a minimum of 24 hours prior to the requested posting date.
+To have an activity or notice listed in the daily email, information must be sent to Marketing.
+All submissions must be Crown-sponsored events or information.

 Crown College has a campus app called Crown Mobile.
 This app brings services to students and enables them to connect with classmates and friends.
-The app can be download from the Apple Store.
+The app can be downloaded from the Apple and Google Play Stores.
 App features include:

 - Chapel Check-in